 Common Security and Defence Policy

 The EU’s Common Security and Defence Policy (CSDP) provides the EU with the capacity to undertake peacekeeping and conflict prevention missions and to strengthen international security in accordance with the principles of the UN Charter.

 During the course of the evolution of the EU’s CSDP, our EU partners have always fully respected Ireland’s sovereignty, independence and neutrality.
 The legal guarantees given by the European Council in June 2009 confirmed that the EU’s security and defence policy does not affect or prejudice Ireland’s traditional policy of military neutrality.
 The deployment of contingents of more than twelve Irish troops to any conflict zone or CSDP mission cannot proceed without what we call the ‘triple lock’ of UN authorisation, Government approval, and Dáil approval.

 CSDP is a fundamental part of the EU’s Common Foreign and Security Policy (CFSP).
 Read more about the CFSP, and other EU External Policies.

 The EU’s civilian and military missions go hand-in-hand with political, economic, diplomatic and development activity.
 The Union is involved in peacekeeping, crisis management and reconstruction efforts in conflict affected regions across the world.

 The Irish Defence Forces have participated in many EU military CSDP missions and operations.
-The value the EU places on the type of capacity and experience which we bring to peacekeeping operations was reflected in the appointments of senior Irish officers as Operational Commander of EUFOR Chad in 2007 and Mission Commander of EUTM Somalia in 2011 and 2013.
+The value the EU places on the type of capacity and experience which we bring to these missions and operations was reflected in the appointments of senior Irish officers as Operational Commander of EUFOR Chad in 2007 and Mission Commander of EUTM Somalia in 2011 and 2013.
 Defence Forces personnel are currently deployed to EU missions in Mali, Bosnia and Herzegovina and the EU naval mission in the Mediterranean, Operation IRINI in addition to Ireland’s UN peacekeeping commitments.

-Irish experts are also seconded to various EU civilian missions by the Department of Foreign Affairs; Irish civilians are currently serving in Niger, Somalia, Kosovo, Georgia, Iraq, and Ukraine.
-Deployments to missions in Libya and the Central African Republic are forthcoming.
-Members of An Garda Síochána also serve in the EU Rule of Law Mission in Kosovo (EULEX Kosovo).
+Irish experts are also seconded to various EU civilian CSDP missions by the Department of Foreign Affairs; Irish civilians are currently serving in Somalia, Kosovo, Georgia, Iraq, Libya, and Ukraine.